How to Crochet Cotton Washcloths: Materials and Instructions

 Yarn Alternatives: Bernat Handicrafter, Red Heart’s Smoothie, Paintbox Yarns Cotton Aran, Rico Creative Cotton Aran, Crafter’s Secret Cotton (with I9/5.5mm hook).

 Cotton yarn can be tough to weave ends through.
 A pair of jewelry pliers work wonders to help pull tapestry needle through.
-Do so carefully not to break needle eye in the process.
+Do so carefully not to break the needle eye in the process.

 I worked the small up in an hour, and the medium one up in just under an hour and a half.